GranularDevelopment/blog/src/pages/post-1-31-2018/index.md

     }
 ```

-There's a lot more to clean code than than what I have written here.
+There's a lot more to clean code than what has been shown here.
 The point is to make the code as easy to understand for your reader and try to remove as much ambiguity as you can.